C4M-UofT/C4M-UofT.github.io/index.md

 (C4M) jupyter lab
 ```

 This will open a page in your browser.
-Use it to find `hello_world.ipynb` on your computer.
+Click `Python [default]` in the top right corner and select `Python [conda env:C4M]`.

+To make sure everything is working, use this window to find `hello_world.ipynb` on your computer and follow the instructions in the notebook to make sure you installed everything correctly.

 > You can download the `hello_world.ipynb` notebook from <a href="notebooks/hello_world.ipynb">here</a>.

-Follow the instructions in the notebook to make sure you installed everything correctly.

 # Schedule